 Heart failure afflicts 5.7 million people in the United States.
 It is one of the most common causes of hospitalization among those aged 65 and older.
 Also called congestive heart failure (CHF), the condition results when fluid builds up in the body.
 The heart cannot pump blood as efficiently as it should.
 The heart is still working, but cannot meet the body’s need for blood and oxygen.

 Heart failure symptoms usually develop over time.
 The heart becomes weaker and less able to ensure the flow of blood that the body needs.
 CHF will get worse if left untreated.
 Heart failure usually results in an enlarged heart.
 The good news is: Making lifestyle changes now can help prevent your developing CHF.
-Following your doctor’s advice is important.
+Following your cardiologist's advice is important.
 Healthy changes will help you feel better and potentially avoid developing CHF.

 What are the stages of heart failure?

 Heart failure is a progressive condition that has four stages: A, B, C and D. They range from “high risk of developing heart failure” to “advanced heart failure.”

 Stage A – Considered to be pre-heart failure, Stage A means you may be at risk if you have one or more contributing medical conditions such as:

 - High blood pressure

 Treatment includes modifying lifestyle to manage risk factors, as well as medication to control the predisposing medical conditions.

 Stage B – Also considered pre-heart failure, people at Stage B have been diagnosed with dysfunction or structural changes in the left ventricular of the heart, but have never had symptoms of heart failure.
 Treatment includes the interventions in Stage A as well as medications and possibly surgery if there is a risk of coronary artery blockage, a heart attack, valve disease.